ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Marshall County Democrat._](https://chroniclingamerica.loc.gov/lccn/sn87056247/1858-08-19/ed-1/seq-1)

 #### 1858-08-19 &middot; Plymouth, Ind.

 <table style="width: 100%;"><tr><td style="width: 50%">

-An Eloquent Extract.
-Generation afier genera&#x27;ion saya a
-fine writer, &#x27;have felt as we feel now, and
-their lives were as active as our own.
-They
-passed away like a vapor, while Nature
-wore tho same aspect of beauty as when
-her Creator commanded her to be. -; The
 world will have the . same attractions for
 our children.
 Yet a little while end all will
 have happened.
 Tho throbbing huart will